onekit/rest-tutorial/README.md

 License
 -------

 This code is under the MIT license.
-See the complete license in the bundle:
+See the complete license in the code:

     app/Resources/meta/LICENSE